 How thin is the Chipolo CARD?

-The Chipolo CARD is 2.5 millimeters thick, which is the thinnest card-format Bluetooth tracker on either Apple Find My or Google Find Hub.
+The Chipolo CARD is 2.5 millimeters thick, among the thinnest card-format Bluetooth trackers on either Apple Find My or Google Find Hub.
 It fits any wallet slot that accepts a standard credit card without bowing the leather or interfering with adjacent cards.

 How long does the Chipolo CARD battery last?

 The rechargeable battery is rated for approximately 12 months per charge.
-Heavy Find Sound and Precision Finding users will drain faster.
-Our 6-month carry test consumed about 55% of the indicator charge, which extrapolates close to the rated runtime under normal wallet use.
+Heavy Find Sound use will drain it faster, while light, set-and-forget use gets closer to the rating.

 Does the Chipolo CARD work on Android?